The only landlord software built for both sides of the border.

 Each pillar is a real feature shipped today, not a roadmap promise.

-After you connect Gmail, BorderBird scans for Interac e-Transfer notifications and matches them to your tenants by name.
+Set up one forwarding filter — set once — and your Interac e-Transfer notifications land at your private BorderBird address, matched to your tenants by name.
+BorderBird never connects to your inbox; you forward only the payment emails that matter.
 Recent payments import automatically.
 Historical payments go to a review queue so you can confirm the tenant and month before they land in your books.
 First-and-last splits, deposits held vs applied, vacating tenants — all handled.

-BorderBird scans your inbox for bills from 60+ utility providers — Hydro One, Enbridge, Toronto Water, ConEd, PG&E, Veolia and more — and imports each one against the right property.
+Forward your utility-bill emails from 60+ providers — Hydro One, Enbridge, Toronto Water, ConEd, PG&E, Veolia and more — and BorderBird reads them, importing each one against the right property.
+It never connects to your inbox.
 Available on the Max Snowbird plan only.

 Every property reports its profit and loss in both currencies simultaneously, using the Bank of Canada annual rate CRA accepts.
 No spreadsheet bridging between your US Schedule E and your Canadian T776.